How to Select a Different SSL Certificate Domain Validation Email

 Note

-If you aren’t familiar with the email validation process, read the email validation article before proceeding to the next section.
+If you are not familiar with the email validation process, read the email validation article before proceeding.

 The approval email cannot be an arbitrary email like a customer-provided email or the email in your DNSimple account.